paranoidmonoid/articles/Chasing the bug/EitherVsNull.md

 - as types are checked on compile-time and not on runtime, `val e: Either<A, B> = null` was written
 - null was not matched as `Left` or `Right` leading to `NoWhenBranchMatchedException`

-As it was just a typo, simply fixing the source of timestamp worked and it worked like charm.
+As it was just a typo, simply fixing the source of timestamp worked and it worked like a charm.
 But could this situation and long debug process be prevented?

 ### Conclusions
 After this investigation I decided to have less Java in our Kotlin and migrated our project to mockk. :)

-While most of the issues can be predicted on compile time, this one caught us by surpise and took a whole evening to debug. **So the less interactions with wraps instead of idiomatic libraries the better.**
+While most of the issues can be predicted on compile time, this one caught us by surprise and took a whole evening to debug. **So the less interactions with wraps instead of idiomatic libraries the better.**